 Manufacturing Engineering includes elements from a variety of disciplines including mechanical, electrical, and material and links them together within the context of manufacturing.
 Manufacturing engineers oversee the production process from beginning to end.
 They design factories, production schedules and quality systems to ensure that the products they make are economical, sustainable and safe by designing and optimizing manufacturing environments, developing digital manufacturing process models and working with manufacturing machinery.
 Manufacturing Engineering graduates are able to work in a variety of different fields including: aerospace, automotive and rail, biomedical, chemical, clean energy, computer and electronics, mineral products, plastics, rubber and transportation.

 Courses & specializations

-Here is a sample of the courses Manufacturing Engineering students can take in each year of study:
+Here is a sample of the courses Manufacturing Engineering students can take in each year of study at the Vancouver Campus:

 |MANU 201||Technical Communication for Manufacturing Engineers|

 |MANU 230||Manufacturing Laboratory|